awsomearvinder/resume/resume.typ

 	role: [Student System Administrator],
 	place: "Winona State University",
 )[
 	Managed Debian Linux servers using Ansible.
 Created an automated deployment pipeline with proper secret handling for servers, using a self-hosted CI runner.
 	Created a REST API web service to create snapshots for servers prior to upgrades.
-	Managed ~10 servers, hosting a monitoring service, a learning management service for 100+ students per semester, a CI runner, source forge, email relay, and more.
+	Hosted servers include: a monitoring service, a learning management service, a CI runner, source forge, email relay, and more.

+	Automated TLS certificate rollout using DNS-01 ACME challenges, with azure DNS and letsencrypt.
+No certificate expiration since rollout.
 ]

 = Projects